canonical/checkbox/docs/explanation/remote.rst

 Nomenclature
 ============

-Checkbox Testbed
+Checkbox Agent
-  See :term:`Checkbox Testbed` in the glossary.
+  See :term:`Checkbox Agent` in the glossary.

 Checkbox Controller
   See :term:`Checkbox Controller` in the glossary.